-We value inventory at the lower of cost or estimated market, with cost being determined on a first-in, first-out basis.
-The Company often places EECP systems and other medical device products at various field locations for demonstration, training, evaluation, and other similar purposes at no charge.
-The cost of these EECP® systems and other products is transferred to property and equipment and is amortized over the next two to five years.
-The Company records the cost of refurbished components of EECP® systems and critical components at cost plus the cost of refurbishment.
+We value inventories in the equipment segment at the lower of cost or net realizable value, with cost being determined on a first-in, first-out basis.
+The Company occasionally places EECP[®] systems and other medical device products at various field locations for demonstration, training, evaluation, and other similar purposes at no charge.
+The cost of these EECP[®] systems and other products is transferred to property and equipment and is amortized over the next two to five years.
+The Company records the cost of refurbished components of EECP[®] systems and critical components at cost plus the cost of refurbishment.
 The Company regularly reviews inventory quantities on hand, particularly raw materials and components, and records a provision for excess and slow moving inventory based primarily on existing and anticipated design and engineering changes to its products as well as forecasts of future product demand.